-The vast llanos that spread across central Venezuela also extend far south into Colombia.
+The vast llanos of the Orinoco that spread across central Venezuela also extend far south into Colombia.
 With current political difficulties in Venezuela, many birders have looked to Colombia for new alternatives—just at a time when Colombia is opening up almost everywhere to birders.
 With this in mind, we are offering our first Victor Emanuel Nature Tours trip to the Colombian llanos, to a ranch that is quite similar to those we have been visiting in Venezuela.

 The ranch, Hato La Aurora, is located in the Colombian state of Casanare, and can be reached by a short plane flight from Bogotá to the eastern base of the Andes and then an overland trip of about six hours, birding eastward into the heart of this marvelous region.

 The ranch has been welcoming visitors for several years now at a lovely site next to a small river with gallery forest along both sides and large shade trees bordering the entrance road.
 It’s a great place for an introduction to these vast grasslands, and there are sure to be birds in abundance.
 Visitors can explore the ranch by truck or, if they want, also by horseback, although we’d recommend using the truck because at nearly 40,000 acres, the ranch is quite large.

 Over 200 species are possible including such spectacular birds as Sunbittern, Whistling Heron, both Great and Common potoos, Scarlet Macaw (rare), Jabiru, Gray-necked Wood-Rail, and many others.
 Evening spotlighting of night birds, reptiles, and amphibians from the custom-designed, observation truck will be a highlight.